 If you have ever pulled over by the police on suspicion for DWI, you might wonder what actions you could have taken for them to suspect you were driving under the influence.
-Perhaps you actually were driving under the influence, and you were unaware of the actions you were taking while driving that might have signaled local White Plains police into the fact that you were intoxicated.
+Perhaps you actually were driving under the influence, and you were unaware of the actions you were taking while driving that might have signaled to local White Plains police that you were intoxicated.

 According to a study conducted by the National Highway Traffic Safety Administration, police look for over 100 visual clues to spot drunk drivers on the road.
 The NHTSA broke down these visual cues into four basic categories.

 If a police officer flashes their lights for you to pull over while you’re on the freeway, most drivers look for an exit or another safe place to stop.
 When a drunk or otherwise impaired driver notices a police officer is attempting to pull them over, they are more likely to abruptly slam on the brakes and pull over as quickly as possible, regardless of if it is safe to do so or not.
 This is an example of a judgment problem.

 The consumption of alcohol affects an individual’s ability to the make sound judgments.
 Police identify drunk drivers on the road when they seem them making judgment errors such as when they notice drivers following too closely, making an illegal turn, or taking a turn at an inappropriate speed.Vigilance Problems

 In addition to affecting your ability to make sound judgments, alcohol also inhibits the user’s ability to notice changes in their surroundings.
 For example, if the drunk driver is operating their car on surface streets, they may fail to notice the streetlight has changed to red and run right through the light.

 Other visual clues police notice include failure to properly signal, stopping for no reason, slow response to traffic signals, and driving without headlights after the sun has gone down.Speed and Braking Problems